 Frankie | 264 Grove Street

-This wildly popular Australian-style cafe draws inspiration from cuisines around the world and offers creative dishes such as fish curry, lamb kofta, and kimchi fried chicken.
+This wildly popular Australian-style cafe draws inspiration from cuisines around the world and serves up creative dishes such as fish curry, lamb kofta, and kimchi fried chicken.
 But what sets it apart from other cafes is its natural wine-focused wine program.
 Natural wine refers to a trending style of winemaking that involves organic farming and minimal intervention (meaning no or little sulfites or other additives).
 The list features a large variety of Australian wines, as well as bottles from famed wine-producing regions in Europe and South Africa.
 We’d recommend a very aromatic Australian Grenache for red, or a bright, floral Savagnin for white.

 Porta | 135 Newark Avenue